qsniyg/maxurl/README.rst

       iterations: 200,

       // Whether or not to store to, and use an internal cache for URLs.
+      // Set this to "read" if you want to use the cache without storing results to it.
       use_cache: true,

       // Timeout (in seconds) for cache entries in the URL cache